pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 In this section, I'll introduce editor integration.

 RBS is available in many editors.
-Today I use VS Code and the following two extensions, RBS Syntax and Steep.
+Today I use VS Code and the these two extensions, RBS Syntax and Steep.
 But RBS is also available in Vim, Emacs, and other editors if it supports LSP.

-This link is a list of useful extensions for RBS.
+This link is a list of useful extensions for RBS in many editors.
 I recommend you install them if you use RBS.

+## DEMO

 ## After Events

-I will introduce two events related to me and RubyKaigi.
+Let me advertise two events related to me and RubyKaigi.

-(next: BaySide Tech Nite)
+### BaySide Tech Nite

 The first event is "BaySide Tech Nite".
 Shippio and Money Forward, which is my company, will hold this event on May 19th in Tokyo.
 The topic of this event is Ruby and RubyKaigi, and talking in English.